Carl Menger papers, 1857-1985, bulk dates 1867-1920

 - Processing information:

 The original order of this collection is completely lost.
 Karl Menger had possession of the papers immediately after his father's death in 1921.
 He used much of the material now in the series on economic principles and some of the material from the series on money for the publication of a second edition of his father's best-known work, the Grundsätze der Volkswirthschaftslehre.
-A number of years later Friedrich v.
-Hayek ordered a number of the folders containing notes and manuscripts.
-His numbers are visible on the outside upper left corner of a number of the hard-cover folders.
-From time to time he also made notes about the content of a particular folder, but none of these notes is extensive.
+A number of years later, Friedrich v.
+Hayek ordered a number of the folders containing notes and manuscripts; these numbers are visible in the outside upper left corner.
+He also occassionally made notes about the content of a particular folder, but none of these notes are extensive.
 In the 1970s, Albert Zlabinger was permitted access to some of the papers, primarily the material on money.
 His careful work and notations allow for the reconstruction of the development of Menger's article on money for the Handw"rterbuch der Staatswissenschaften, and its subsequent revisions.

 Carl Menger did not date all, or even most, of his work, and because he made frequent emendations to his own notes and text, dating is hazardous at best.
 For this reason, all loose manuscript material has been arranged topically.
 Almost all material belonging to a particular folder, however, has been kept together.
 Original folders have been retained.

 The majority of the paper in this collection has an extremely high acid content, although it is not overly brittle.
-Many sheets are crumpled badly, especially at the edges, but little text has been lost.
+Many sheets are badly crumpled, especially at the edges, but little text has been lost.
 All newspaper clippings have been photocopied on acid-free paper.

 - Rules or Conventions:

 The Center for Historical Social Science Literature at Hitotsubashi University holds a 19,000-volume collection of books, pamphlets, and bound periodicals assembled by Menger.
 Of note is a copy of Grudsätze der Volkswirtschaftslehre with many holograph revisions, which has been digitized.